reenl/stack-zf2/README.md

 The most common PSR-7 implementation can be found [here](https://packagist.org/packages/zendframework/zend-diactoros).
-After that have you should search for bridges to make it compatible with your framework if it isn't already.
+After that you should search for bridges to make it compatible with your framework if it isn't already.

-== Original Content Below ==
+# == Original Content Below ==

 # Stack/ZF2